Deokishisu/FRLG-Plus/FEATURES.md

 - Infinite TM usage.
 TM prices have been modified to reflect this.
 - Expanded item pockets.
 - Move Tutors will charge after the first time they teach a move, allowing infinite tutor uses at a cost.
+- Abilities have effects in the OW like in Emerald.
+- LGPE-style bonus Premier Balls in shops.